morrownr/8812au/Bridged_Wireless_Access_Point_RasPiOS.md

 extend the network to WiFi capable computers and devices in areas where the WiFi signal is weak or otherwise does not meet expectations.

-#### Single Band
+#### Single Band or Dual Band - Your Choice

-This document outlines a single band 5 GHz setup using the Raspberry Pi 4B with a USB 3 WiFi adapter.
+This document outlines single band and dual band WiFi setups using a Raspberry Pi 3B, 3B+ or 4B with an AC1200 or above USB 3 WiFi adapter for 5 GHz band and either an additional external WiFi adapter or internal WiFi for 2.4 GHz band.
+There is a lot of flexibility and capability available with this type of setup.

 #### Information